sameer/purisa.me/content/blog/mipi_camera_progress/index.md

 +++
-title = "Interfacing FPGAs with MIPI Cameras" date = 2020-05-16T02:50:39-04:00
+title = "Interfacing FPGAs with MIPI Cameras" date = 2020-05-16T02:50:39-04:00 description = "A quick progress update on my project to do MIPI camera control and video reception from scratch with an FPGA."
 +++

 The FPGA board I'm using has a bunch of peripherals and I've been writing SystemVerilog code to support them one by one.
 I posted about my [HDMI work](/blog/hdmi-on-fpga/) before, which has since reached maturity.
 The next step was naturally video input.
 It's been a long journey and there's still more to be done!